Thomson Andrews: Career

 He can sing in 12 languages and currently performs across the globe.
 He is also associated with Sunidhi Chauhan's Live Bollywood music concerts.
 He is also featured in the worldwide Amazon Prime Original music show The Remix as one of the newer contemporary Indian playback singers and live performers.
-He sang for 100+ TV Commercials including Iconic Brands such as ESPN, Nestlé, Samsung phones, Hindustan Unilever, Mahindra, Tata, Sony, Gatorade, Volkswagen, Kinderjoy, Wrigley, Maruti Suzuki, Sunfeast by ITC, Airtel, Amazon fashion, Myntra, Serengeti Beer, Zee Cafe, Kingfisher, Reliance trends, Raymonds suiting, Shell Petrol and more.
+He sang for 100+ TV Commercials including for brands such as ESPN, Nestlé, Samsung phones, Hindustan Unilever, Mahindra, Tata, Sony, Gatorade, Volkswagen, Kinderjoy, Wrigley, Maruti Suzuki, Sunfeast by ITC, Airtel, Amazon fashion, Myntra, Serengeti Beer, Zee Cafe, Kingfisher, Reliance trends, Raymonds suiting, Shell Petrol and more.

 In April 2014, Andrews launched his debut single, "People Ain't Things", a collaboration with Grammy Award-winning sound mixer Reuben Cohen (Hollywood) and Deepak Palikonda.
 The track won prominent airtime on MTV Indies, VH1 India, 9XO, and Radio One.

 In 2015, Thomson, as RaagaTrippin, hosted the red carpet event at the Radio Mirchi Music Awards 2015 and performed at the Global Indian Music Academy Awards 2015 with music director Pritam Chakraborty.
 As RaagaTrippin, he also performed at the Indian Premier League opening ceremony in 2015 with music director Pritam Chakraborty.

-Since then he has released other singles: "I Got Your Money" in 2017, "We’re No Strangers" in 2018, and "Ke Holi Hain" in 2018.
+Since then he has released other singles: "I Got Your Money" in 2017, "We're No Strangers" in 2018, and "Ke Holi Hain" in 2018.
 The latter two songs were favourably received and were played frequently on BBC Asian Network Radio – London.
 They were tracks of the week at IGYM.
 The song's music videos have garnered more than one million YouTube views.

-Thomson, who is also known as a trendsetter in fashion for his quirky style, funky hair-dos, and outlandish glasses, performed for Vogue India's Women Empowerment initiative #VogueEmpower in 2014.
+Thomson, who is known for his quirky style, hair-dos, and glasses, performed for Vogue India's Women Empowerment initiative #VogueEmpower in 2014.
 He organizes Motown, R&B, funk, and soul music tribute concerts in Mumbai.

-In 2019, Thomson explored the opportunity of being a TV host for a 6 episode music travel-based reality show, shot across India; called Royal Stag Hungama Music Bus.
+In 2019, Thomson became a TV host for a 6 episode music travel-based reality show, shot across India; called Royal Stag Hungama Music Bus.
 There he experienced Indian culture, the local cuisine, cultural music and impromptu jams with homegrown bands, and Indian popular celebrity music icons from each city and state.
 Along with the local bands, these celebrities would jam with Thomson, and together they would vibe on a tour bus named Royal Stag Hungama Music Bus.
 These celebrities shared their untold experiences, followed by a light-hearted chat about music, food, and more.
 The event would then end with a concert performed by the music icons for their fans in that particular state or city.
 This music travel reality show featured the likes of Javed Ali, Hardy Sandhu, Jassi Gill, Indian Ocean, Jeet Ganguly & Revanth, which aired on Showbox Channel and on Hungama Digital Media.